DC Lobbyist: Stop Trying to Help a Democratically Ousted African Leader

 Call on Lanny Davis to return all the money he has been paid from the Ivory Coast's public purse and to immediately drop President Gbagbo as his client.

-B JW needs your help with “DC Lobbyist: Stop Trying to Help a Democratically Ousted African Leader”.
-Join B and 82 supporters today.
+Benjamin Joffe-Walt needs your help with “DC Lobbyist: Stop Trying to Help a Democratically Ousted African Leader”.
+Join Benjamin and 82 supporters today.